Menstrala is the word I

 4) challenges for women dealing with reproductive health issues; and

 5) cyclic opportunity for deep self-introspection

-While there is an "eew" gut reaction to the sight of naturally shed menstrual blood, there is an encouraged tolerance for violently shed blood as money-making propaganda.
+While there is a gut "eew" reaction to the sight of menstrual blood, there is an encouraged tolerance for violently shed blood as money-making propaganda.

 Women's five blood mysteries are:

 Galaxy Crossing is my iconic image of Menstrala